Jane Koomar: Career

 Early in her career as a therapist, Koomar, who was a fellow of the American Occupational Therapy Association, worked on strategies to introduce sensory integration therapy into the public-school system of Cambridge, Massachusetts.

 In 1983, she founded OTA–Watertown in a former school building on Washington Street in Watertown, Massachusetts.
 Today, it is the world's largest organization of its kind.

 Koomar was Professor of Practice at Tufts University, in the Boston School of Occupational Therapy, during a one-year stint.

 Shortly after Koomar's death, OTA–Watertown moved around 0.6 mi west, to Bridge Street in Newton, Massachusetts, and was re-named OTA The Koomar Center in her honor.
 Sarah Sawyer became the new clinical director of the company.

 Personal life

 Koomar married John Lafarriere, with whom she had a son and a daughter.
 The family lived in Bedford, Massachusetts.

 Death

-Koomer died in 2013, having being diagnosed with breast cancer three years earlier.
+Koomer died in 2013, having been diagnosed with breast cancer three years earlier.